 This helps reduce evaporative emissions from reaching the atmosphere by controlling when and how much vapor is released.
 It should be inspected periodically for proper operation as part of routine maintenance.

-The vapor canister vent solenoid is located on the side of the evaporative emission control (EVAP) system.
 It helps to regulate and maintain a specific level of pressure within the EVAP system by controlling the flow of fuel vapors from the gas tank into an activated carbon storage container, commonly referred to as the vapor canister.
-The vent solenoid plays an important role in helping reduce emissions and improve fuel economy.

 Canister Vent Valve Solenoid Symptoms